TomMladenov/indi-viewer/README.md

 # indi-viewer

 Simple GUI tool for visualising parameters of devices running remotely or locally on an indiserver.
-Useful to track and monitor if your own written software is manipulating indi device parameters correctly.
+Very useful as a single point of contact tool to visualise all available properties and realtime values of a device running on the indiserver.

 ## Prerequisites